maxkueng/react-lazyrender-mixin/README.md

  - `placeholderClassName` *(string; optional; default: null)*: An additional class name for the placeholder.
 Can be used to set height instead of using `placeholderHeight`.
+ - `topTreshold` *(number; optional; default: 0)*: Additional pixels at the top of the component to determine if it's in the viewport.
+ - `bottomTreshold` *(number; optional; default: 0)*: Additional pixels at the bottom of the component to determine if it's in the viewport.

 ### Example Component